crazzfeng/sendcloud-docs/docs/Email API/api_user-2.md

 <Accordion title="Security Best Practices" icon="shield-alt">

-The combination of your **API_USER** and **API_KEY** is the primary credential for authenticating your send requests.
+The combination of your **API_USER** and **API_KEY** serves as the primary credential for authenticating your send requests.
 Treat them with the same level of security as a username and password.

 <Cards columns="1">
   <Card title="Security Guidelines" icon="exclamation-triangle">
-    - Keep them confidential and never hard-code them directly into client-side applications or public code repositories
+    - Keep credentials confidential and never hard-code them directly into client-side applications or public code repositories
     - Store credentials securely using environment variables or secure credential management systems
-    - If compromised, reset the API_KEY immediately
+    - If credentials are compromised, reset the API_KEY immediately
     - Regularly rotate your API_KEYs as part of your security practices
   </Card>
 </Cards>